wistia/WistiaKit/README.md

 WistiaKit is available through [CocoaPods](http://cocoapods.org).

-> CocoaPods 1.1.0+ is required to build WistiKiot 0.12+.
+> CocoaPods 1.1.0+ is required to build WistiaKit 0.12+.

 To install, simply add the following line to your Podfile: